iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > None<br> :date: __2021-01-19 22:29:47__

 > Would love to tell people I've tested positive. app requires jumping through hoops my sick brain doesn't feel up to.
 Not useful.
 State already knows, plug the damned info in.<br> :date: __2021-01-19 20:53:15__

-> I decided to update this review.
-I haven't changed the rating as of yet but probably will have to after I get some kind of answers.
-On January 10th, 2021 my app stopped reporting.
-On the 11th I had to call off from work due to a fever and symptom scare.
-I did test negative for Covid, but the timing of it all couldn't be worse.
-I mean, three days, during my wait for answers.
-How is that helping anyone?
-I work at a high traffic State facility and thought I could rely on this to help.<br> :date: __2021-01-14 02:34:00__